Mourning dove: Predators and parasites

 The primary predators of this species are diurnal birds of prey, such as falcons and hawks.
 During nesting, corvids, grackles, housecats, or rat snakes will prey on their eggs.
 Cowbirds rarely parasitize mourning dove nests.
 Mourning doves reject slightly under a third of cowbird eggs in such nests, and the mourning dove's vegetarian diet is unsuitable for cowbirds.

 Mourning doves can be afflicted with several different diseases and parasites, including tapeworms, nematodes, mites, and lice.
 The mouth-dwelling parasite Trichomonas gallinae is particularly severe.
 While a mourning dove will sometimes host it without symptoms, T. gallinae often causes yellowish growth in the mouth and esophagus that eventually starves the host to death.
 Avian pox is a common, insect-vectored disease.

 Conservation status

-The number of individual mourning doves was estimated to be approximately 475 million in 1994, More recent reports indicate that there were approximately 346 million doves in the US as of September 2023.
+The number of individual mourning doves was estimated to be approximately 475 million in 1994, More recent reports indicate that there were approximately 337 million doves in the US as of September 2024.
 The mourning dove is considered to be of least concern due to its large population and range, meaning that the species is not at immediate risk.
 As a gamebird, the mourning dove is well-managed, with more than 20 million (and up to 40–70 million) shot by hunters each year.
-However, reporting cautions that mourning doves are in decline in the western United States, and susceptible everywhere in the country due to lead poisoning as they eat spent shot leftover in hunting fields.
+However, reporting cautions that mourning doves are in decline in the western United States, and susceptible everywhere in the country due to various pressures such as human activity, habitat loss, and lead poisoning.
 In some cases, the fields are specifically planted with a favored seed plant to lure them to those sites.